davidtheobald8/landscapen/README.md

  *dayOfYearStart* = ee.Number(), Julian day from 0 to 365, will wrap the year's end if needed.
  *dayOfYearEnd* = ee.Number(), Julian day from 0 to 365, will wrap the year's end if needed. returns ee.FeatureCollection
- ### lse.uniqueValues(fc, property)
- Summarizes a property in a feature class and provides a list of the unique values.
- *fc*: ee.FeatureCollection(), the feature collection with >0 features to summarize.
- *property*: ee.String(), the property (aka field) contained in the FeatureCollection with either integer or string values.
  ### lse.snapImage(resolutionMeters, extent)
  This function returns parameters for input into Export.image() used to snap an image to a common origin, and calculates an integer number of pixels for the specified extent and resolution (following Matt Hancher's example)